 5. Create Search Engine Optimization (SEO) articles

 In this article, How to create a blog, we reached the final section.
-If you’ve been following the aforementioned steps, you now have a strong foundation to succeed with your blog.
+If you’ve followed the steps above, you now have a solid foundation to succeed with your blog.
 This is a crucial section since a lot of what you’ll be doing in blogging is writing content your audience wants.
 You’ll be following marketing’s golden rule: Give your audience what they need.
 You may be wondering how to find out what this is.
 The first step is to provide your unique insights and experience about a particular subject or market niche.

 This alone creates a lot of value for your audience because you will not be rehashing the same information a lot of your competitors will be sharing.
-Creating SEO articles is a key aspect to succeed online.
-What is the difference between a normal article and an SEO article?
-The first distinction is that one of these articles include exactly what people are seeking on a search engine.
+Creating SEO articles is a crucial aspect of succeeding online.
+What is the difference between a standard article and an SEO article?
+The first distinction is that one of these articles includes precisely what people seek on a search engine.
 Search Engine Optimization, in general, encompasses a lot of activities and refers to methods used to increase the position of a webpage inside the Search Engine Results Pages (SERPs)

 You can find the number of searches a particular keyword or keyphrase has in a period somewhere in particular.
-You can find this number using specialized tools you can find online.
-You may want to target specific keywords (long-tail keywords) instead of more general ones.
+Perhaps you may want to target specific (long-tail) keywords instead of general ones.
 Choosing this way provides you with benefits such as: